 02 of 03

-More to Lawn Care than Mowing and Trimming
+Factor in the Fact That There's More to Lawn Care Than Mowing

 Mowing and trimming are not the end of the story when it comes to green grass.
 Lawn care includes spreading lime, fertilizers, pesticides, and herbicides, thatching and aerating, overseeding, patch repair, watering, mower maintenance, and leaf removal.
-My back-of-the-envelope estimate shows that the quarter-acre in our example could take the equivalent of 35 hours--about one work week--over the course of a growing season.
+The quarter-acre in our example could take the equivalent of 35 hours (about one work week) over the course of a growing season.

 03 of 03

-Miles Walked and Calories Burned by Lawn Care
+Miles Walked and Calories Burned During Lawn Care

 Mowing and Trimming: According to several sources, such as Web MD, walking behind a mower burns between 250 – 350 calories per hour.
 A person mowing and trimming* one-quarter acre would walk about 1.35 miles and burn about 230 - 300 calories.
 He or she will walk 35 miles per year if we assume 26 mows.
 (See the first page of this article for a complete list of assumptions.)

 Note: Thatching and aerating, leaf removal and some other activities may burn more calories than mowing.